comit-network/spikes/0003-lightning-as-alpha-ledger.md

 * Invoker
     * User, comit-i, comit-node
 * Description
     * `addholdinvoice` is available as a RPC command or through the LND CLI.
-Althoug dealing with this is rather cumbersome, to keep the autonomy with the user, and to not introduce LND dependency into the comit-node, we this should be possible through comit-i.
+Although dealing with this is rather cumbersome, to keep the autonomy with the user, and to not introduce LND dependency into the comit-node, we this should be possible through comit-i.
 * Conclusion:
     * comit-i needs LND support